wp-plugins/blogger-importer-extended/readme.txt

 * Fix for posts without slug

 == Upgrade Notice ==

+= 1.3 =
+Now, the plugin also imports tags for headings and lists.

 = 1.2 =
 Now, when the countdown ends, the importer shall be forced to restart.